 - Transfer the soup to a serving bowl, garnish with pine nuts and serve immediately.

 - If your child does not like bean chunks/pieces, then you can blend the ingredients into a puree using an immersion blender or food processor.
+It is a super healthy bean soup with low in fat and calories.

 3. Green pea and cream cheese sandwich